 - Invite key decision makers: Ensure that the person you're scheduling the demo with is the decision-maker or at least a crucial stakeholder.
 If they aren’t, ask them to invite the decision-maker to join the demo with them.

 - Automate scheduling: Scheduling can be a tedious, time-intensive process.
-Use a software that helps you automate manual scheduling tasks and remove frictions.
+Use software that helps you automate manual scheduling tasks and remove friction.
 You don’t want to waste valuable time on the call checking multiple calendars for available slots or manually setting up invites and email confirmations.

 3. Follow your agenda

 “Successful sellers do not “wing” their product demos.
 They have a thought-out demo strategy and follow a methodical, planned out, cerebral demo structure.
 The mega-successful reps are, apparently, some of the most methodical and strategically-minded people in the business world.
 They’re like chess grandmasters.”

 A well thought out and carefully planned software demo follows an agenda that is tailored to your prospect’s challenges and business goals.